marcellbld/food-delivery-project/README.md

 ## Application
 [Demo](https://mb-food-delivery-client.herokuapp.com)

-*You may wait a few seconds for the backend*
+*You may wait a few seconds for the backend because of Heroku*

 ## Technologies used
 - NestJS